 Foreigners are in our cities, neighborhoods, schools, workplaces and headlines.
 However, when they come up in conversations, they are called immigrants.
 That one word…immigrant…is packed with meaning, but it is not big enough to define a foreigner.

-It is interesting that when God speaks about immigration in the Bible He chose to use the word foreigner, a broad word which covers the refugee, immigrant and illegal immigrant.
+It is interesting that when God speaks about immigration in the Bible He chose to use the word foreigner, a broad word which covers the refugee, immigrant and undocumented immigrant.
 One verse says, “When a foreigner resides among you in your land, do not mistreat them.
 The foreigner residing among you must be treated as your native-born.
 Love them as yourself,…”

 “Treated as your native-born” Is this verse saying there should be no borders?
 Is it implying the foreigner should get all the privileges an American citizen receives?
 Is it commanding Jesus followers to not be concerned about the social, economic and safety ramifications of unchecked immigrants entering the United States?
 No.